GedikEngin/handTracking/notes/trackerBasic.md

 turns out esp32 devkit does not have usb hid system, need to use bluetooth to emulate it looking at bluetooth setups to execute/try

+BLEMouse by tvk stand alone doesnt work? bringing in ble devices lib

+- ESP32 BLE Arduino
+- BLEMouse
+- BLEKeyboard

+keyboard doesnt work
+trying different gpt and copilot prompts

+still doesnt work. most likely due to HID

+different approach being planned:

+ESP32 is used to only send a trigger signal. the clicks and actions are executed from computer side.

+---

+use cpp script to send signals use python script (using pyautogui) to execute linked commands to signal

+working very well.
+pygui responds fast to inputs by reading from serial port esp32/cpp side can send correct signals consistently

 ## important resources:

 arduino's standard mouse libs